-Thinking about surfing in Newquay?
-Here is the insiders guide to what surf lesson is best for you.
+Thinking about surf lessons Newquay?
+Here is the insider’s guide to knowing what surf lesson is best for you.

 Making the choice to join a surf school for tuition is an important decision that certainly starts your surfing career off in the right direction.
 But what actually happens, what do you learn and what type of surf lesson is best for you?